micmejia/bible-dump/NKJV/Galatians/Gal 4.md

 You know that because of physical infirmity I preached the gospel to you at the first.

 ###### 14
-And my trial which was in my flesh you did not despise or reject, but you received me as an [^e]angel of God, _even_ as Christ Jesus.
+And my trial which was in my flesh you did not despise or reject, but you received me as an angel of God, _even_ as Christ Jesus.

 ###### 15
-[^f]What then was the blessing you _enjoyed?_ For I bear you witness that, if possible, you would have plucked out your own eyes and given them to me.
+What then was the blessing you _enjoyed?_ For I bear you witness that, if possible, you would have plucked out your own eyes and given them to me.

 ###### 16
 Have I therefore become your enemy because I tell you the truth?